1711-Games/LGNC/README.md

 ### Don't mark destructive/non-readonly contracts as `IsGETSafe`

-It's more of a general advice rather than LGNC-related, but still I, quite an experienced web-dev, cought myself a couple of times marking non-readonly contracts as GET-safe, whereas they were write-contracts, hence they were changing something in app state (DB or whatever), which should only be done via POST method rather than GET.
+It's more of a general advice rather than LGNC-related, but still I, quite an experienced web-dev, caught myself a couple of times marking non-readonly contracts as GET-safe, whereas they were write-contracts, hence they were changing something in app state (DB or whatever), which should only be done via POST method rather than GET.